mimergel/Azure_OpenAI_powered_SAP-Self-Services/README.md

     ![Change Connections](images/change-all-connections.jpg) <br>

 - Change all 3 SAP ERP Connectors
 - Update the JSON connection definition in "SAP System" field to match your SAP system(s).
-I'll explain separately how you can change the flow to connect to multiple SAP systems.
+- For simplicity there is only one SID per case in the flow.
+- Please follow this documentation to handle mutliple SAP SIDs in each case:  [Multiple SIDs](misc/mutliple-sap-sids.md)

     ![Change SAP ERP](images/change-sap-erp-1.jpg) <br>